 Temperature and pressure relief valve is a crucial component of hot water system.
 Also referred to as the TPR valves or T&P valves, they are fitted to the tank as a secondary safety measure.
 That’s why it’s important to have them maintained for a proper functioning.
 TPR valves vents hot water automatically when the pressure or temperature of the water gets too high.
 Note that when the temperature is too high, there is a possibility of the tank exploding or splitting.

 It’s easy to test for a faulty TPR.
 Flushing and testing is a straightforward method that you can do yourself.
 Just raise and lower the valve and check if hot water will rush out of the drainpipe.
 If it doesn’t, have the valve replaced.
 Call a professional plumber if you don’t have the skills.
+You’ll also need these plumbing tools in order to do your check.
 If the valve is leaking through the outlet pipe, have it replaced immediately.

 2. Drain sediment